RTEMS/rtems-docs/eng/vc-authors.rst

 When merging someone's work, whether your own or otherwise, we have some suggested procedures to follow.

-* Never work in the master branch.
+* Never work in the main branch.
 Checkout a new branch and apply patches/commits to it.
 * Before pushing upstream:
-  - Update master by fetching from the server
+  - Update main by fetching from the server
-  - Rebase the working branch against the updated master
+  - Rebase the working branch against the updated main
-  - Push the working branch to the server master
+  - Push the working branch to the server main

 The basic workflow looks like

 .. code-block:: shell

-  # git checkout -b somebranch upstream/master
+  # git checkout -b somebranch upstream/main
   # patch .. git add/rm/etc
   # git commit ...
-  # git pull --rebase upstream master
+  # git pull --rebase upstream main
-  # git push upstream somebranch:master
+  # git push upstream somebranch:main

 If someone pushed since you updated the server rejects your push until you are up to date.